2-7-1/printer-api/README.md

 The parts collection and printer queue are simulated in an in-memory array.

 The printer has logic that de-queues a part from the end of its printer queue in a FIFO fashon every 30 seconds to simulate that the printer completes a print job every 30 seconds.
 It also changes the statuses of the jobs in the print queue accordingly between "ready", "inProgress", and "Complete".
+See https://github.com/2-7-1/printer-api/blob/master/api/controllers/printer.js

 # Further Refactoring
 After this MVP, improvements and refactorings in future sprints should include: